jon-harper/E34M1/docs/modules/rear.md

 date: 2023-4-5
 ---

-The rear module acts as an inlet for the cooling fan.
+The rear module acts as a part cooling fan inlet.
 An adapter is available to use stock cooling inlets (e.g., for dual-5015 fans).

-Three components are available:
+Several options are available:

-1. Low-Profile Cooling Inlet: Modified stock 5015 inlet with lower height.
+- Low-Profile Cooling Inlet: Modified stock 5015 inlet with lower height.
-2. Low-Profile Sideways Cooling Inlet: Low-height sideways mount for a 5015 part fan.
+- Low-Profile Sideways Cooling Inlet: Low-height sideways mount for a 5015 part fan.
+- Sideways Cooling Inlet for Beacon: modified version of the above for Beacon.
-3. Stock Rear Inlet Adapter: Lightweight adapter for stock EVA rear inlets.
+- Stock Rear Inlet Adapter: Lightweight adapter for stock EVA rear inlets.

 ### Low-Profile Cooling Inlet